bart-ai/bart/README.md

 # bart: blocking ads in real time

 This project aims to simply detect ad billboards in the user's camera.
-Think of it as an adblocker for the real life.
+Think of it as the starting point for a real life ad blocker.

 ![](./docs/img/desktop.png)